 Healthy School Community Award

-This year Eyam School and the Healthy Heros are working alongside various health professionals to promote the importance of a healthy mind and body
+Throughout the year Eyam School and the Healthy Heros have been working alongside various health professionals to promote the importance of a healthy mind and body

 We have worked with a group of Parents from the Parent’s Forum, Governors and the Healthy Hero team to compile an Action plan for the year.
 Our Health Action Plan Sept 16 is both detailed and shows our commitment to improving the choices available for our pupils and their families.